Thursday, October 16, 2025

 FROM Persons;

 As you can see, the total number of rows in the Persons table is 50.
-Next, we truncate the table by executing the TRUNCATE TABLE statement.
-Afterwards, we retrieve data with the SELECT COUNT(*) query to make sure that the data was deleted:
+The SQL query to truncate a table looks like the following.

 -- truncate a table